visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/agents/post-config.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-To verify the successful installation of BI Hub Agents follow the steps below:
-* Open the Browser and navigate to `http://<agent_hostname>:<agent_instance_port>`
+To verify the successful installation of BI Hub Agents, open the Browser and navigate to the link `http://<agent_hostname>:<agent_instance_port>`.

-* If you have configured agent with SSL, use https instead of http.
+> Use `https` instead of `http` if you have configured the agents with SSL

-* You should see the screen as shown in the figure below.
+You should see the screen as shown in the figure below.

 <div style={{textAlign: 'center'}}>
   <Zoom>